cozis/ray_tracing/README.md

 ```
 ./ray_trace.exe --scene scene_0.txt --threads 16 --init-scale 2
 ```
 This will open a window with the rendered scene.
 You can more around with WASD and change the camera direction with the mouse.
+You can also make screenshot by pressing the spacebar!

 You should use a number of threads equal to the number of CPU cores.
 The `--init-scale` lowers the initial resolution of the scene when moving the camera and can be any power of two between 1 and 16 (1, 2, 4, 8, 16).